tundish/blathnaid/NOTES.rst

 They awoke in the grey of early dawn, and were soon on their way again.
 For three more days they travelled.
 As they they went on, the road east got broader.
 The Villages they passed through were more frequent.
-The bigger they got, and more shabby they seemed to be.
+The bigger they got, the more shabby they seemed to be.
 The countryside around was ever more sad and bare, with less forage for Morten.
 Jack did not ride him, but led him by the bridle.
 From time to time he would pat the horse's flank, and worry about how skinny his ribs were becoming.